PhBrb/LaserLeashS3/README.md

 <br>

 * The firmware that is necessary is currently not merged into the main branch of the dual-iir firmware, as a result the Stabilizer has to be reflashed after a restart (https://github.com/quartiq/stabilizer/pull/725)
-* The dual-iir firmware has (at least in the PR) no parameter for an offset of the error signal.
-This means that the PID will always stabilize to 0 error signal, and it is not possible to compensate DC offsets of the atomic transition signal.
+* The iir coefficient calculation seems to calculate slightly different values than its python implementation.
 * The dual-iir firmware has no output limit.
 The ylimit of the PID does only apply to the PID, the Function generator gets added afterwards.
 Eg. piezos do not like negative voltages.
 To protect your system this has to be considered.
-At the moment the software limits the FG output to the ylimit values, but since it is not checked if software settings get applied, it could be possible to have PID and FG active at the same time, exceeding the ylimit range.
-A parameter in the stabilizer firmware that limits the final output might be usefull.
+At the moment the software limits the function generator output to the ylimit values, but since it is not checked if software settings get applied, it could be possible to have PID and function generator active at the same time, exceeding the ylimit range.
 * There is a short (~1.5 ms) packet loss in the data stream after changing a parameter.
 This means you do not see the reaction of your system right after enabling the lock.
-The source of the packet loss is unknown and could also be rooted in the stabilizer firmware.
-* During development of the software, an unstable DC offset was observed.
-It is suspected that this is due to the test setup being unprotected from the environment (and having an air conditioner blowing on it).
-More tests and a better setup are needed.

 ## Additional info:
-- An SNR improvement is possible with more modulation depth (external amplifier needed, a short test at ~20 dBm with Minicircuits ZX60-100VH looked promising)
+- An SNR improvement is possible with more optical modulation depth (external amplifier needed, a short test at ~20 dBm with Minicircuits ZX60-100VH looked promising)
 - At certain Oscilloscope & FG frequency settings the XY plot signal quality appears bad.
 It looks like X values get grouped.
 Exact source is unknown, I suspect an aliasing effect.
 - If there is a problem, check the log, eg. for connection errors or click Initialize (this will take the laser out of lock).